 It allows students to develop skills and attitudes that prompt them to take responsible action for the future.
 It encourages students to engage in challenging ideas, collaborate with others, and become internationally minded to create a better and more peaceful world.

 What does it mean for ISPS to be an IB World School?

 The philosophy of IB aligns with the school’s mission to provide academic rigor that would challenge students to excel in their studies and personal development.
 To be an IB World School means offering students an opportunity to become active, compassionate, lifelong learners who will use their knowledge, skills, and values to provide a better life for themselves, and make a positive contribution to the global community.
-The learner profile is interwoven into the fabric of our school community and we guide our students to practice what they are taught, and care for the well-being of others.
+The learner profile is interwoven into the fabric of our school community, and we encourage our students to practice the traits with the goal of caring for the well-being of others.

 As an IB World school, the curriculum we offer is concept-based and inquiry-driven.
 Education is more student-centered and involves teamwork and collaboration.
 Teachers act as intellectual leaders who guide and empower students to construct their own meaning, and inspire them to ask questions that will drive their search for knowledge and understanding.
 The IB programmes also guide teachers in their approaches to teaching and learning, and emphasize how to learn, so students can interact effectively with their learning environments.